Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 Model Interpretation/Plotting:

 The model which performed the best out of those I tested was my GridSearched Logistic Regression Model, with feature selection done by SelectFromModel.
 SelectFromModel is a method of feature selection which chooses the most important features from a model based on their importance weights.
 A feature with a level of importance smaller than a given threshold will be dropped.
 Using SelectFromModel, I was left with 228 features.

+The features with the greatest importance in my model were

 Conclusion:
 Everybody who gambles is looking for an edge.
 Through an exploration of using basic machine learning models to predict the total score of a game, as it relates to betting lines, I have learned a good deal about how inherently difficult it is to model this problem, due to inconsistency from a game to game perspective, and also how efficient the methods have become for setting these lines.